Feature image for our blog post on HR audits

 6. Develop a plan of action.

-• Building from the HR audit’s final report and prioritized recommendations, lay out a concrete plan of action and get started implementing it.
+• Building from the HR Audit’s final report and prioritized recommendations, lay out a concrete action plan and implement it.
 This step is particularly important and requires thorough follow-up.
-Failing to act on compliance gaps identified by audits can actually increase your risk (for example, by creating a record that an organization was previously aware of FLSA misclassifications but did nothing to address them).
+Failing to act on the compliance gaps identified by audits can actually increase your risk (for example, by creating a record that an organization was previously aware of FLSA misclassifications but did nothing to address them).

 7. Emphasize a culture of continuous improvement.

 1. Define your exact needs and your audit’s area of focus.
-Whether you conduct the audit in-house or work with a consultant, you must have a solid understanding of exactly what you aim to accomplish or learn more about.
+Whether you conduct the audit in-house or work with a consultant, you must have a solid understanding of what you aim to accomplish or learn more about to ensure the audit is efficient and effective.

-2. Realistically determine your team’s ability to conduct the HR audit in-house.
-Consider your HR team’s resources, knowledge, skills, and objectivity.
+2. Realistically determine your team’s ability to conduct the HR Audit in-house.
+Consider your team’s resources, knowledge, skills, experience, and objectivity.
+It may be best to rely on an outside expert to ensure the audit is as thorough and successful as possible.

-4. Choose a partner who can conduct the audit and provide practical and specific recommendations based on its findings.
+4. Choose a partner you can rely on.
+As you make your final decision, ensure your consultant can conduct the audit and provide practical and specific recommendations based on their findings.

 Remember, HR policy changes and regulatory compliance can have high stakes for your organization’s health.
 Think carefully about whether your own team or a third party is best positioned to conduct the audit objectively and then distill it into actionable next steps.
 For most organizations, the help of an HR consultant will be the best choice.
 Ideal partners will offer a full range of services, experiences, and insights to ensure you make the most of your audit findings over the long run.

-The bottom line: Consistently performing audits on your HR practices offers a dual advantage: the swift detection of potential risks and the proactive safeguarding of your organization’s reputation, time, and resources.
-These audits act as a catalyst for your HR team to nurture a culture of ongoing enhancement, ensuring that evolving best practices and dynamic regulations remain central to your organizational trajectory.
-While internal HR teams can undoubtedly execute effective in-house HR audits and implement successful action plans based on their discoveries, it’s worth acknowledging that, in many cases, the involvement of an unbiased expert yields a more effective solution.
+Consistently performing audits on your HR practices (or partnering with an outside expert to do so) offers a dual advantage: the swift detection of potential risks and the proactive safeguarding of your organization’s time, reputation, and resources.
+These audits act as a catalyst for your HR team to nurture a culture of ongoing enhancement, ensuring that evolving best practices and dynamic regulations remain central to your organization’s HR function.

-Click through to learn more about RealHR Solutions and their HR audit services.
+Click through to learn more about working with RealHR Solutions to conduct an HR audit.